coreboot/coreboot/Documentation/releases/checklist.md

       and to update the release notes
 - [ ] Update the topic in the irc channel with the date of the upcoming release
+- [ ] If there are any deprecations announced for the following release, make sure that a list of currently affected board and chipsets is part of the release notes.
 - [ ] Finalize release notes (as much as possible), without specifying release commit ids